emzilla/find-an-image/README.md

 Finding an image from the NASA Flickr API based on title name.

+Using HTML, Sass, jQuery and Knockout.

-See a demo here: [http://emzil.la/find-an-image/index.html].
+See a demo here: http://emzil.la/find-an-image/index.html.

 Based on my own site framework.